 Glenville State College is obligated to make accommodations only to the known limitations of an otherwise qualified student with a disability.
-It is the student's responsibility to notify the Disabilities Coordinator of disabling conditions and to request accommodations.
+It is the student's responsibility to notify the Accommodations and Accessibility Counselor of disabling conditions and to request accommodations.

 The procedure for doing so is as follows:

-Students must request to set up a meeting with the Disability Coordinator.
-At the first meeting, the student will complete necessary paperwork and meet with the Coordinator to complete an assessment of their individual needs.
+Students must request to set up a meeting with the Accommodations and Accessibility Counselor.
+At the first meeting, the student will complete necessary paperwork and meet with the Counselor to complete an assessment of their individual needs.
 This meeting may also include the students' parents or guardians, if the student chooses to have them present.
 The student will be informed of what documentation must be provided based on their self-report.
 This information can include psychological evaluations, previous Individual Education Plans from high school, previous 504 plans, and/or medical records, etc. The records must be no more than three years old.
 The documentation must provide a diagnosis and a recommendation regarding how the disability affects education.

-If the student feels that they may have a condition which would warrant consideration for an accommodation but has no documentation to that effect the Disability Services Coordinator, with the consent of the student, then makes a referral to an appropriate agency for an evaluation.
+If the student feels that they may have a condition which would warrant consideration for an accommodation but has no documentation to that effect the Accommodations and Accessibility Counselor, with the consent of the student, then makes a referral to an appropriate agency for an evaluation.
 The student then bears the responsibility for any fees that may be incurred during this evaluative process, as assessed by the agency.

-The Disability Services Coordinator will maintain a separate, confidential file of this information which will be used for the exclusive purpose of arranging the necessary accommodations for the student.
-Accommodations will be arranged by the Disability Services Coordinator and will be coordinated with the persons (e.g., individual faculty instructors, residence hall directors, director of the physical plant, etc.) who will carry them out.
-The Coordinator will also maintain, in a separate student file, a complete record of the accommodations provided.
+The Accommodations and Accessibility Counselor will maintain a separate, confidential file of this information which will be used for the exclusive purpose of arranging the necessary accommodations for the student.
+Accommodations will be arranged by the Accommodations and Accessibility Counselor and will be coordinated with the persons (e.g., individual faculty instructors, residence hall directors, director of the physical plant, etc.) who will carry them out.
+The Counselor will also maintain, in a separate student file, a complete record of the accommodations provided.

 Students with disabilities who elect not to identify themselves immediately, or who develop disabilities after being admitted, may identify themselves and request accommodations at any time.
-They may do so by contacting the Disability Services Coordinator.
+They may do so by contacting the Accommodations and Accessibility Counselor.